Cloud-Native-Aalborg/Meetup-1/README.md

  - multi-stage docker builds, so no need for local java tools in the builds.
  - secret is not part of repository.
 Copy secret.env.example to secret.env and insert your twitter account details.
  - static yaml files in deploy documents our deployments
+ - a git post-update hook updates the image tag version in the deployment yaml files
+ - drone builds the images
+ - flux deploy them

 ~~~Shell
 kubectl config set-context --current --namespace=apps